jsdotcode/projects-list/README.md

 ## extract-urls project

 _Developed and published an NPM package named `extract-urls` designed to streamline and simplify the process of extracting URLs from text content.
-I mantain the package from feedback/improvements by the community that is using it in their projects._
+I curate and enhance the package through community feedback and collaborative improvements from those who integrated it into their projects._

 **npm package:** [https://www.npmjs.com/package/extract-urls](https://www.npmjs.com/package/extract-urls)